 Each meeting will be a structured discussion designed to provide feedback on Votebeat’s journalism and upcoming projects, as well as to ask questions about elections where you live.

 To be clear, this is not a space to advocate for political positions or promote talking points.
-While we are likely to discuss how politics drives some of the debates in voting reforms, Votebeat’s ultimate goal is to learn and report about election administration and move the conversation toward solutions to strengthen our democracy.
+This is not an arena for political debate or organizing.
+While the question of how politics drives some of the discussions in voting reforms is likely to come up, Votebeat’s ultimate goal is to learn and report about voting and election administration and move the conversation toward solutions to strengthen our democracy.
 Our Reader Advisory Board is a collaborative space where people of different backgrounds can come together to work with us on this important mission.

 Being a Reader Advisory Board member is a commitment, but one we hope will be rewarding for everyone involved.